FP Carmignac Emerging Markets Fund

 THE RESPONSIBLE INVESTMENT TEAM

-The Sustainable Investment team has a total of seven members including 3 ESG analysts, a dedicated ESG product specialists’ team.
+The Sustainable Investment team has a total of seven members including 4 ESG analysts and a dedicated Sustainable Investment Specialists team.

-Ultimately, the fund portfolio Managers are responsible for implementing an ESG approach in their portfolios.
+Ultimately, the portfolio managers are responsible for implementing an ESG approach in their portfolios.
 The whole Investment team have been given the responsibility and requirement to assess ESG risks in investment rationales, supported by the ESG Analysts.

 Lloyd McAllister is the Head of Sustainable Investment.
 His role is to oversee the implementation of the socially responsible investment process, corporate and investor communication, industry thought leadership and new product innovation.
-Lloyd reports to Maxime Carmignac, a board member and a managing director of Carmignac UK.
+Lloyd reports to Maxime Carmignac, Executive board member and CEO of Carmignac UK Ltd.

 Portfolio Managers and Analysts are directly responsible for the implementation and oversight of ESG criteria in their portfolio.
-A Sustainable Investment Director, 3 ESG Analysts, an ESG Product Specialists dedicated team support the investment team in important stages of the investment process: screening for controversies, external ESG research provider coordination, active voting and engagement framework, socially responsible certification, maintenance and control of controversial sector exclusion lists, ESG consultant services and investor communication.
+A Sustainable Investment Director, 4 ESG Analysts, a Sustainable Investment Specialists dedicated team support the investment team in important stages of the investment process: screening for controversies, external ESG research provider coordination, active voting and engagement framework, socially responsible certification, maintenance and control of controversial sector exclusion lists, ESG consultant services and investor communication.

 Understanding the investment universe